adj59-dev/adj59-dev.github.io/_posts/reading-nielsen-and-chuang:-chapter-5.md

 # Reading Nielsen and Chuang: Chapter 5

 I just finished reading Chapter 5 of *Quantum Computation and Quantum Information* by Nielsen and Chuang.
-I also finished Appendix 4, which the authors recommend that you read before starting section 5.3 to make sure you have the needed background in number theory.
+I also finished Appendix 2 and Appendix 4, which the authors recommend that you read before starting section 5.3 to make sure you have the needed background in group theory and number theory.

 ## Navigation